 Just found a sealed (!) copy of this killer 12” for super cheap, so figured I’d share it for you all.
-I can’t seem to find a ton of information about Troubled Gardens, but expect some bass-heavy and driving post-punk/coldwave sort of vibe here, hailing from the United States.
+I can’t seem to find a ton of information about Troubled Gardens, but expect some heavy bass grooves, Chameleons-esque guitars, and driving post-punk vibes from this US band.
 Three of the songs here are vocal ragers, while the other three are more dub-inspired jams.

 This 12” was released in 1985 by Fountain of Youth records, home to bands like The Crippled Pilgrims, Government Issue, and The Velvet Monkeys.
 This is one of their final releases.
 Here’s the information:

 *download link removed* – purchase this & Troubled Gardens’ instrumental cassette HERE and HERE, respectively.

 Here’s one of two posts lined up to get you through the weekend.
 First, we have what I believe to be the complete discography of Italian band Chrisma, a synthpunk outfit active in the late 1970s.
 The band combined a Marlene Dietrich kind of vibe with krautrock, Chrome-esque guitar lines, disco rhythms, and primitive synthesizers for a futuristic and incredibly eclectic sound.
 Very ahead of their time, as far as I’m concerned, especially when you hear the drastic jump in styles between the first 7” and the debut LP.

 The band takes its name from combining the first names of members Christina Moser and Maurizio Arcieri.
 Their earliest recordings were made in Vangelis’ home studio, which more than likely explains their futuristic sound.
 There’s even a rumor kicking around that Vangelis himself performed on Chinese Restaurant, but he is not listed in the album credits.